 - interpret the term “disruption” in Section 102.13 of the University of California Policies Applying to Campus Activities, Organizations and Students (“PACAOS 102.13”) and in similar contexts;

-At the same time, because no view or message is beyond criticism, UCI will always ensure that members of the campus community can peacefully protest and express condemnation of views with which they disagree.
-However, freedom of speech does not give protestors the right to drown out the words and speech of others; freedom of speech would mean little if an audience were able to silence anyone with whom it disagreed.
+At the same time, because no view or message is beyond criticism, UCI will always ensure that members of the UCI community can peacefully protest and express condemnation of views with which they disagree.
+However, freedom of speech does not give anyone the right to drown out the words and speech of others engaged in authorized University Activities.

-This guidance is designed to prevent disruption of University Activities, protect lawful access to campus programs and facilities, avoid unsafe behavior and prevent physical harm to person or property.
+This Guidance is designed to assist in interpreting the term “disruption” and thus to prevent Disruption of University Activities, protect lawful access to UCI programs and facilities, avoid unsafe behavior and prevent physical harm to person or property.
 Its application does not vary according to the cause or content of a particular protest, speech or other form of expression.

-- The following factors weigh in favor of a finding that conduct is disruption of a University Activity:
+- The following factors weigh in favor of a finding that conduct is Disruption of a University Activity, but are not exhaustive: